-HiPKI EV TLS CA establishes notifying and handling procedures to be followed in the event of security incident or system compromise.
+HiPKI EV TLS CA establishes incident and compromise reporting and handling procedures.
 The procedures shall be reviewed, drilled, and updated at least annually.

 5.7.2.
 Computing Resources, Software, and/or Data Are Corrupted

 HiPKI EV TLS CA establishes recovery procedures in the event of computing resource, software or data corruption and conducts annual drills.